List of South Park characters: Sharon Marsh

 Sharon Marsh is Stan and Shelley Marsh's mother, as well as Randy Marsh's wife.
 She first appeared in the Season One episode, "An Elephant Makes Love to a Pig".

 Sharon was portrayed in earlier seasons as a loving but stern suburban mother.
 She wanted to protect Stan from the 'dirty' language and vulgar humor of his favorite cartoon, Terrance and Phillip, in "Death" and South Park: Bigger, Longer & Uncut.
 In "Spookyfish", she was so protective that she buried the bodies of people she thought Stan had killed, in order to prevent Stan from being charged with murder.
 In actuality, it was his new pet goldfish that murdered the people, to which Sharon felt regretful for not realizing in the first place.
 She was also unofficially in charge of the movement against Chinpokomon dolls in "Chinpokomon".
 However, she has often been caught up in fads around town, such as holistic medicine in "Cherokee Hair Tampons" and atheism in "Red Hot Catholic Love".

 During the episodes in which she was voiced by April Stewart, Sharon had become the sane half of her marriage.
 She serves as a foil to the craziness that surrounds her; craziness is often caused by her husband, Randy.
 In "The Losing Edge", she was embarrassed by Randy getting drunk and starting fights at Stan's little league games.
 This was lost on Randy, who imagined her cheering him on in his big fight against the Bat Dad.
 In "With Apologies to Jesse Jackson", she is noticeably upset and disappointed in the car ride home after Randy says the N-word on Wheel of Fortune.
 In the Pandemic story arc, she gets repeatedly angry at Randy for videotaping the guinea pig attacks.

 Sharon is named after Trey Parker's mother, Sharon Parker.
-Sharon was referred to her as "Carol" in the Season One episode, "Death", however, many characters had different names when they were first introduced.
+Sharon was referred to as "Carol" in the Season One episode, "Death", however, many characters had different names when they were first introduced.
 Sharon Parker, unlike Mrs. Marsh, is an insurance broker while Mrs. Parker is an insurance saleswoman.

-In the episode "You're Getting Old", she reveals she has been unhappy with her marriage and could not fake it anymore, claiming her life feels like the same ridiculous shit every week, and as a result divorces her husband and moves with her son and daughter to a new home while Randy moves away from himself.